NotTheDeveloper/JDA-Commons/docs/index.md

 ### Overridden methods

-`N/A` No overridden method found in this class.
+`N/A` No overridden method found in this interface.

 <hr>